Search Integration And The Panl Response Object

 In the above image, no range was selected, in the below image a range of 17 to 40 grams was selected.

-Note that there are only values between 17 and 32 in the range, however the UI reflects the values chosen.
+Note: there are only values between 17 and 32 in the range, however the UI reflects the values that were selected by the user.

 Image: The RANGE facet with hard-coded values and a selected range of 17 to 40 grams